 As a result of us getting chickens unexpectedly, we had to build a makeshift coop (here’s a video of it).
 We actually had a raccoon in the chicken coop one night!
 Probably, because it was not very predator proof!
 Consequently, it was only a temporary deal.
 We knew it would probably not hold up very long.

-We put our chicken coop together on Saturday.
+We put our chicken coop together (see it on Amazon) on Saturday.
 It was pretty simple to do.
 There are a lot of parts but, the directions were fairly easy to follow.
 The chickens seem to love their new coop so far.
 They are free range birds for the most part, but they will be imprisoned, if you will, within the confines of the coop and run for at least a week.
 This will teach them that they have a new place to sleep.
 They will no longer be sleeping in the makeshift coop!
 We will be tearing that mess down immediately!
 YAY!

 First, you start by building the coop.
 This is pretty easy because there are dowels that help line up these parts.